 - One-to-many: A single person or entity broadcasting to many people.
 On popular sites like Twitter, Facebook, and LinkedIn, this is expressed by “status updates,” which usually means that one person makes a post intending to be seen by others.

 - Many-to-many: Multi-way interaction between many people.
-On most social media sites this means group conversations, often on an event or fan page.
+On most social media sites, this means group conversations, often on an event or fan page.
 Forum-based formats like Reddit uses group conversation and comment voting as its most important feature.

 - Many-to-one: The actions or statements of many are aggregated and sent to one person (or company), usually at their request.
 This happens most often when large corporations reach out to customers by revealing a new product, or when an influencer asks for opinions.

 A survey by McKinsey & Company showed that in 2011, 40 percent of taking part companies had an active blog or social media account.
 Paired with the increased adoption rates of social technologies and the consistency of benefits over time, now is as good a time as any to use this affordance in your organization.
 While all social technologies are networked, not all networked technologies are primarily social.
-Social technology has a larger focus on the people using them rather than the technology itself.
+Social technology has a more significant focus on people using them rather than the technology itself.
 This includes employees and customers.

 Posts, comments, and live chat on social media will enable new barriers to be broken.
 Is your manager in an office two floors up and three doors away?
-Try sending him an instant message, so neither of you have to leave your desk.
-If something worry you that several employees have missed a meeting invitation, then try posting a status update letting everyone know about the meeting.
+Try sending him an instant message, so neither of you has to leave your desk.
+If something worries you that several employees have missed a meeting invitation, then try posting a status update letting everyone know about the meeting.
 Are you the one who lost the meeting?
 Post a status update telling everyone that (true) story about your car battery dying on the way to work.
 You’d email right after so it is on file.

 Now imagine that interactions like this could happen in your organization.
 Sites like Yammer let employees chat about different topics and takes an intuitive, Facebook-like approach.
 Gearing it toward the enterprise means that those who use it will know what type of content to expect and what sorts of interactions they can have.